Skip to content

 image-20250923-133324

-For footers that should not repeat:
+For footers that should not repeat on later pages:

 • Place a white shape over the unwanted footer starting on page two.